-With a standardised format, Ultra HD Blu-ray discs and players are now readily available, so it's full steam ahead as we cast those ageing DVD players aside, retire the venerable Blu-ray player and step into the future.
+With a standardised format, Ultra HD Blu-ray discs and players are now readily available, so it's full steam ahead if you want to cast those ageing DVD players aside, retire the venerable Blu-ray player and step into the future.

 Things are only getting better for Ultra HD Blu-ray, so which player do you need?